Chrisae9/discord-interactions-webhook/README.md

 To quickly start the application, follow these steps:

 1. **Create the Project Folder**:
-   - Create a folder named `discord-interaction-webhook` to hold the `.env` file, the `docker-compose.yaml` file, and the `data` folder.
+   - Create a folder named `discord-interactions-webhook` to hold the `.env` file, the `docker-compose.yaml` file, and the `data` folder.

 2. **Create and Configure `.env` File**:
    - Create an application in the [Discord Developer Portal](https://discord.com/developers/applications).
    - In the **General Information** tab of your application, copy the `Application ID` and `Public Key`.
    - In the **Bot** tab of your application, generate a new token by clicking "Reset Token" and copy the `Bot Token`.
-   - Create a `.env` file in your `discord-interaction-webhook` folder with the following content:
+   - Create a `.env` file in your `discord-interactions-webhook` folder with the following content:

      ```env
      APPLICATION_ID=your_discord_application_id